apache/druid/docs/release-info/migr-ansi-sql-null.md

 ## SQL compliant null handling in Druid

 Now, Druid writes segments in a SQL compatible null handling mode by default.
-This means that Druid stores null values distinctly from empty strings for string dimensions and distictly from 0 for numeric dimensions.
+This means that Druid stores null values distinctly from empty strings for string dimensions and distinctly from 0 for numeric dimensions.

 This can impact your application behavior because SQL the standard defines any comparison to null to be unknown.
 According to this three-value logic, `x <> 'some value'` only returns non-null values.